Macon Broken Bones and Fractures Lawyers

 Broken bones and fractures are extremely common injuries, but regardless of how common the injury, if you’ve been hurt due to someone’s negligence, it’s crucial to know your rights.
 In some unfortunate scenarios, your injury may have been the result of criminal activity, such as an aggravated assault.

-The legal team at Nelson & Smith Attorneys at Law knows that while broken bones and fractures may not always be life-threatening, any that result from negligence need to be addressed by competent legal counsel.
+The Macon Broken Bones and Fractures Lawyers at Nelson & Smith Attorneys at Law know that while broken bones and fractures may not always be life-threatening, any that result from negligence need to be addressed by competent legal counsel.
 You don’t need to shoulder the burden of dealing with the medical expenses, prescriptions, potential physical therapy, or other possible permanent damage from a fractured or broken bone if someone else was at fault for it.

 Type of Breaks

 Bone fractures can result from any number of situations, but they are typically caused by high-impact trauma.
 Any type of fracture may result in edema (swelling) of the surrounding areas, muscle cramps and spasms in the connecting muscles, and severe pain.
 Damage to certain areas of the body such as the spinal cord may cause permanent problems.

 Traumatic fractures are common results of falls, traffic accidents, or fights.
 Bones can also weaken over time and cause a pathologic fracture, and the most common cause of pathologic bone fractures is osteoporosis.
 Individuals that have lost limbs may have complications from their prostheses, and a fracture to a replaced or artificial skeletal joint is known as a “periprosthetic” fracture.

 Possible Costs and Treatments